Sparking the flame for change.

 - Dr. van 't Veer is a Professor of Laboratory Medicine, the Director of Applied Genomics, and the Program Leader for the Breast Oncology Program at the UCSF Helen Diller Family Comprehensive Cancer Center.
 She is the UCSF-Site Principal Investigator of the Athena Breast Health Network.
 Dr. van ‘t Veer is a world renowned Molecular Biologist and inventor of MammaPrint®.
 Her research focuses on personalized medicine, to advance patient management based on knowledge of the genetic make-up of the tumor and the genetic make-up of the patient.
 She received the second prize 2014 EU Women Innovator award and the 2015 European Inventor Award.

-Why is Wisdom important?
-The Wisdom Study, for the first time in the world, informs every woman about her personal risk to develop breast cancer.
-It allows us to differentiate the need for frequency of mammographic screening tailored to a women’s risk factors as well as genetic susceptibility.
+- Why is Wisdom Important?
+The Wisdom trial, for the first time in the world, informs every woman about her personal risk to develop breast cancer.
+It allows to differentiate the need for frequency of mammographic screening tailored to a women’s risk factors as well as genetic susceptibility.
 Women will be empowered to make their own personal decisions for their breast health.

 - Thomas M Cink MD, FACR, FCCP

-Why is Wisdom important?
-The Wisdom Study is important to me to study recent advances in molecular biology and risk assessment and use them to find the most efficient way to screen our patients for breast cancer.
+- Why is Wisdom Important?
+The Wisdom trial is important to me to study recent advances in molecular biology and risk assessment and use them to find the most efficient way to screen our patients for breast cancer.